kaibagley/infrasonic/README.md

 - [API Implementation Status](#api implementation status)

-`infrasonic` is an Emacs library for interacting with OpenSubsonic-compatible music servers such as Gonic, Navidrome, etc.
+`infrasonic` is an Emacs library for interacting with OpenSubsonic-compatible music servers such as Gonic, Navidrome, etc. It is designed for use in other Emacs packages wishing to implement OpenSubsonic compatibility.

 It handles authentication, request signing, and JSON parsing.
 Authentication is handled with `auth-source` using the OpenSubsonic token/salt authentication method.

-`infrasonic` also ensures consistency between tracks, albums and artists by adding a "name" element to tracks.
-A "subsonic-type" element is added too, which indicates if the item is a track, album or artist.
-Other than this, the API request is untouched (other than the JSON -> list parsing).
+`infrasonic` also ensures consistency between songs, albums and artists by adding a "name" element to songs.
+A "subsonic-type" element is added too, which indicates if the item is a song, album or artist.
+Other than this, the API request is untouched (other than the JSON -> alist parsing).

 ## Requirements
 - Emacs 30.1 or higher for built-in JSON support.